ameyades/datacowboy/README.md

 # datacowboy
-Created during the Hacktech hackathon
+Created during the Hacktech hackathon \n
 Software that uses python to map a keyword and associated nouns along with adjectives that correspond to reactions and opinions.